MyAllocator/myallocator-ota-php/README.md

 ## Integration

 This SDK is meant to be installed in the OTA's environment to act as an inbound API receiver for MyAllocator.
-It is not required for BuildToUs API integration, however, if an OTA is integrating via PHP we highly recommend utilizing the sdk to minimize your integration time and costs.
+It is not required for BuildToUs API integration, however, if an OTA is integrating via PHP we highly recommend utilizing the SDK to minimize integration time and costs.

-The SDK can be broken into three primary parts, the receiver, SDK library, and backend interface (to be implemented by OTA).
+The SDK consists of three primary parts: the receiver, SDK library, and backend interface (to be implemented by OTA).

 #### Receiver